from small one page howto to huge articles all in one place

 Applications can use an eventfd file descriptor instead of a pipe (see pipe(2)) in all cases where a pipe is used simply to signal events.
 The kernel overhead of an eventfd file descriptor is much lower than that of a pipe, and only one file descriptor is required (versus the two required for a pipe).

-When used in the kernel, an eventfd file descriptor can provide a kernel-userspace bridge allowing, for example, functionalities like KAIO (kernel AIO) to signal to a file descriptor that some operation is complete.
+When used in the kernel, an eventfd file descriptor can provide a bridge from kernel to user space, allowing, for example, functionalities like KAIO (kernel AIO) to signal to a file descriptor that some operation is complete.

 A key point about an eventfd file descriptor is that it can be monitored just like any other file descriptor using select(2), poll(2), or epoll(7).
 This means that an application can simultaneously monitor the readiness of "traditional" files and the readiness of other kernel mechanisms that support the eventfd interface.
 (Without the eventfd() interface, these mechanisms could not be multiplexed via select(2), poll(2), or epoll(7).)